es-kumagai/ESNotification/README.md

 #### Note

-When a notification of `notification` Type posted, the `handler` closure is called on main thread.
+When a notification of `Notification` Type posted, the `handler` closure is called on main thread.

-At this time, the first parameter is reference of owner object and the second parameter is a posted notification.
+At this time, the posted notification passed to parameter of `handler`.
 The notification can use as Handled Notification type own.

 > If owner released, the observing handler is released too.
 > When you want to release implicitly, save `HandlerID` returns by `observe` function, and call `releaseHandler` function with the Handler ID.